mishrasidhant/stmt_obfuscator/docs/project_status.md

 ## Executive Summary

 The PDF Bank Statement Obfuscator project has implemented all core components as designed in the architecture document.
 The application successfully processes bank statements, detects PII using local LLMs, and applies pattern-preserving obfuscation while maintaining document integrity.
+The project now features comprehensive documentation with consistent standards across all modules.

 **Current Status**: All planned phases have been completed with varying degrees of implementation maturity.
+Documentation has been significantly improved with consistent docstring standards, enhanced README, improved user guide, and Sphinx documentation setup.

 ## Component Status